dnirns/sei-project-1/README.md

 ## Challenges:

-After only 3 being three weeks into the course, this was initially a big challenge - there were a lot of brand new concepts to put into practice
+After only 3 being three weeks into the course, this was initially a big challenge - there were a lot of brand new concepts to put into practice.

 Once I had the basic grid layed out and the player responding to keyboard events, the most difficult part to get working correctly was the logic for the enemies movement across the grid.
 Specifically when they touched the edge of the grid and had to move down one layer closer to the player sprite.